 Because autonomous vehicles depend on satellite mapping to move around, they are only as good as their satellite maps.
 So far, engineers have not figured out what happens when an area is poorly mapped or not mapped at all.

 Injured in an Auto Accident?
-Call a Jacksonville Car Accident Lawyers
+Call a Jacksonville Car Accident Lawyer

 If you have been injured in an auto accident in Jacksonville, you need an experienced personal injury and car accident lawyer to steer you in the right direction.

-Many people inadvertently make mistakes after an auto accident and end up hurting their chance of obtaining full and fair compensation for their injuries.
+Many people inadvertently make mistakes after an auto accident and end up hurting their chances of obtaining full and fair compensation for their injuries.

 Call today to speak to a Jacksonville car accident lawyer about your case.